-Baldwin-Wallace has been active in adult education programs since the 1940s and continues to provide adult students with a rigorous curriculum and support services designed especially for them.
-Although adult students may enroll in the traditional day curriculum, the Evening and Weekend College Program is designed specifically to meet the needs of adult students.
-Degreeseeking students entering the Evening and Weekend College will find that course formats are designed to accommodate the special time constraints of working adults.
+Baldwin-Wallace has been active in adult education programs since 1947 and continues to provide adult learners with a rigorous curriculum and a number of services designed especially for them.
+The Evening and Weekend College is designed specifically to meet the needs of adult students.
+Degree-seeking students entering the Evening and Weekend College will find that course formats accommodate the special time constraints of working adults.
 Degree completion and certificates available to adult learners are designed with optimal flexibility and convenience.
-Courses are scheduled with options in formats and times but sensitive to the typical adult student's sense of urgency.
+Course options, including formats and times, provide choices while responding to an adult's sense of urgency for degree completion.